 Selective nerve root blocks are not used as a cure, but rather can isolate and eliminate pain and symptoms for a short period of time.
 In most cases, a selective nerve root block will be used in conjunction with other treatment options to increase a patient’s overall quality of life

-At the Minimally Invasive Spine Institute we utilize selective nerve root blocks to both diagnose our patients’ pain and symptoms, and help alleviate those symptoms while we formalize a lasting treatment plan.
+At the DFW Spine Institute we utilize selective nerve root blocks to both diagnose our patients’ pain and symptoms, and help alleviate those symptoms while we formalize a lasting treatment plan.